mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 - List of the code examples - update GDP manual with this.

-#### Appendix D.2? .samplechapter  - Extract of supporting resources - Sample chapter on Keys and Doors gameplay design chapter
+#### Appendix D.2.? - Sample chapter on Keys and Doors gameplay design chapter

 This chapter, used as an example in Chapter 6 was being accessed online by Susanna in Vignette 2.